VladKopanev/zio-saga/README.md

   }
 ```

+`compensate` pairs request IO with compensating action IO and returns a new `Saga` object which then you can compose with other
+`Sagas`.
+To materialize `Saga` object to `ZIO` when it's complete we need to use `run` method.

 As you can see with `ZIO-SAGA` the process of building your own Sagas is really simple.
+ZIO-Sagas are composable,
+boilerplate-free and intuitively understandable for people that aware of Saga pattern.

 # Additional capabilities